Motorola Zine ZN5

 Motorola Zine ZN5 (pronounced "zeen", stylized ZINE ZN5), or the MotoZine, is a candybar mobile phone from Motorola.
-The ZN5 was released in China in July 2008, and November 2008 for T-Mobile US as the first 5.0 megapixel phone subsidized on a major US carrier.
-The Zine runs on MotoMagx.
+The ZN5 was released in China in July 2008, and in November 2008 for T-Mobile US, becoming the first phone equipped with a 5.0 megapixel camera to be subsidized on a major US carrier.

-It is the first Motorola phone to include a 5.0MP camera and one of the few at the time with Wi-Fi, though it does not support T-Mobile's Hotspot@Home service.
-It features Motorola's new ModeShift technology, first introduced with the Rokr E8.
-It has Kodak Imaging Technology, and Kodak Perfect Touch Technology which brightens photos and sharpen details.

 It was also released for sale in Central and Eastern Europe.

+The Zine’s operating system was MotoMagx.
+It was the first Motorola phone to include a 5.0MP camera and one of the few at the time with Wi-Fi, though it did not support T-Mobile's Hotspot@Home service.
+It features Motorola's then-new ModeShift technology, introduced in July 2008 on the Rokr E8.
+It includes Kodak Imaging Technology and Kodak Perfect Touch Technology that supposedly makes photos brighter and sharper.
+The camera software allows saving RAW pictures in the lossless TIFF format.

+It is the earliest known mobile phone to feature a variable aperture camera, adjusting between 2.8 and 5.6.